dnlvarga/dnlvarga.github.io/web_shells.md

 | IIS        | `c:\inetpub\wwwroot\`     |
 | XAMPP      | `C:\xampp\htdocs\`        |
 <br>
-We can check these directories to see which webroot is in use and then use echo to write out our web shell.
+We can check these directories to see which webroot is in use and then use echo to write out our web shell. <br>

+[SecLists](https://github.com/danielmiessler/SecLists/tree/master/Web-Shells) provides a plethora of web shells for different frameworks and languages. <br>

+*Note: In certain cases, web shells may not work.
+This may be due to the web server preventing the use of some functions utilized by the web shell (e.g. system()), or due to a Web Application Firewall, among other reasons.
+In these cases, we may need to use advanced techniques to bypass these security mitigations.*

 ## PHP